Our team

 My education includes three master’s degrees: in marine behavioral ecology, from Florida State University, (1977); computer science, from Western Washington University, (1988), and in experimental cognitive psychology, from the University of Southern Mississippi (USM) in 2010.
 At USM I designed a project to assess a dolphin’s acoustic discrimination and cognitive abilities, working with two adult dolphins at Dolphin Encounters in Nassau, Bahamas.
 Though highly trained to follow human directions, the 30-year-old dolphins (near the end of an average dolphin’s lifespan) were past their critical period of learning plasticity and failed to learn the new discrimination task.
 From this I determined that working with young dolphins in the wild may hold the key for establishing a two-way inter-species communication link.

-My philosophy: I have faith in the interconnectedness of all things.
+My philosophy: I have faith in the interconnectedness of all life.
 When we pursue our deeply held beliefs, the energy we create connects us to all living things and can draw us together for the greater good.
 Learning is a lifelong way of being for me.
 I value learning and hearing from others – living on earth for the awareness that comes.
 My own sense of wonder and optimism about the world’s future inspires me to learn how to speak with dolphins.
 In that process, our perceptions of them will be transformed.
 A door into their interior world will open before us.
 We will gain new perspectives about dolphins by knowing more about their intelligence and their emotions.
 This expanded view of our relationship with dolphins can improve the quality of life for the whole human family.
 In turn, the wellbeing of the whole dolphin family can also be enriched when we connect with them in this new awareness.
-There will be an emergence in our lifetime of what we can learn from animals, we are just on the cusp of this now.
+I believe, that there will be an emergence in our lifetime of what we can learn from animals, we are just on the cusp of this now.

 People tell me that I’m a good listener, fair, funny, trustworthy, that they feel comfortable with me and want to connect with me.
 It is these traits that I am certain will enable me to guide our team and engage dolphins and talk with them.
-Also, as a neighborhood mediation volunteer in my hometown of Bellevue, Washington, I've helped bridge many disparate perspectives, helping others discover what they value – even in the midst of a conflict.
+Also, as a neighborhood mediation volunteer in my hometown of Bellevue, Washington, I've bridged many disparate perspectives, helping others discover what they value – even in the midst of a conflict.
 I believe these skills are what are needed to bring together various schools of thought about animal cognition and communication.

 Please join us in this exciting venture!